Functional Principal Component Analysis for Continuous non-Gaussian, Truncated, and Discrete Functional Data: Simulation Study

-We observe that the proposed FSGC method produces superior performance compared to naive FPCA and the binary FPCA method.
-The performance of doing naive FPCA on the observed curve leads to especially poor performance in this case.
-The average ISE from the direct FSGC approach is found to comparable the FSGC Latent approach.
-The results for $n=100,1000$ are similar for both the stationary and non-stationary scenario, where a superior performance of FSGC method can be noted.
-The results are reported in Web Figure 1-4 of the Supplementary Material.
-We also apply the proposed FSGC (direct) and FSGC latent approach for estimation of the latent scores as outlined in Section 2.4.
-Note that the latent curves are identifiable upto a monotone transformation only.
-In Web Table 1, we report the correlation between the estimated latent scores and the estimated scores (using FPCA) from the true latent curves.
+We also apply the proposed FSGC method to estimate the latent scores as outlined in Section 2.4.
+The FSGC latent (multivariate) approach is also used.
+Note that the latent curves are identifiable up to a monotone transformation only.
+In Supplementary Table S1, we report the correlation between the estimated latent scores and the estimated scores (using FPCA) from the true latent curves.
 We observe that the first two scores are highly correlated with their estimated counterparts across all sample sizes and covariance types.
-The results from the additional simulation scenario (sparse design) along with the performance of the curve prediction method are illustrated in Web Appendix A.
+The results from the additional simulation scenario (sparse design) along with the performance of the curve prediction method are reported in Appendix B of Supplementary Material, where a superior performance of the FSGC can be noticed.